tbatty7/lovenote/frontend/README.md

 ####Commands
 - ng serve -o (This will run the front end server locally)
 - git push heroku master (This will deploy to heroku)
+- npm run dev (This will start the backend server, even if you are not in the backend directory)

 ## Angular Generated Code:
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.